-University of Maryland student indicted on hate crime charge in stabbing death
+Former University of Maryland student indicted on hate crime charge in stabbing death

 Urbanski was a member of a Facebook group called "Alt-Reich," which spews hatred toward minorities and "especially African-Americans," police said at the time.

-Collins "was killed because of his race," Angela D. Alsobrooks, state's attorney for Prince George's County, told reporters.
+Collins "was killed because of his race," Angela D. Alsobrooks, state's attorney for Prince George's County, said declining to release specific details about the evidence.

 "There was lots of digital evidence that we could look at to get a sense for the motive in this case," Alsobrooks said.